 Miguel Ángel Silvestre and his Sense8 co-stars travel the world to create a fantasy about shared consciousness.
 But, he says, the real journey lies within.

 It’s easy to assume that such complexity would require that every scene, every shot, and every line of dialogue be meticulously preordained.
-Not so, Silvestre says.
-“One of the first things that surprised me is: they are not into perfection.
+Not so, Silvestre says: “One of the first things that surprised me is that they are not into perfection.
 And there are no storyboards for the show because they carry the entire thing in their heads.”
 Over time, Silvestre learned to expect the unexpected.
-“Things would change in the moment, because they were always trying something new.”
+“Things would change in the moment,” he laughs, “because they were always trying something new.”

 That a show touting cooperation among disparate individuals from far-flung cultures — straight and gay, transgender and pansexual — debuted just as Donald Trump began his rise to power is an irony lost on no one.
-The ideology behind Sense8 openly defies the Trump doctrine: as one seeks to build walls, the other argues that borders are constructs that can be fortified or dismantled with our minds.
+The ideology behind Sense8 openly defies the Trump doctrine: as one seeks to build walls, the other argues that borders are constructs that can be fortified or dismantled through force of will.

-No one has had to grapple with these apparent contradictions more than Silvestre, the straight Spaniard who plays Sense8’s Lito, a Mexican movie star whose onscreen machismo is his meal ticket, but who is also a gay man in love with college professor Hernando, played by Alfonso Herrera (pictured kissing Silvestre above).
-Though Lito faces losing his fame and fortune after he is outed, he never disavows his orientation.
+Silvestre has had to grapple with these apparent contradictions more than most.
+He is a straight Spaniard who playing a Mexican movie star whose onscreen machismo is his meal ticket, but who is also a closeted gay man in love with a college professor named Hernando, played by Alfonso Herrera.
+As Lito, he faces losing both fame and fortune after being outed, but he never disavows his orientation.

 “They made it clear that we didn’t want to show a character tormented by his sexuality,” Silvestre says.
 “In his movies, he celebrates his masculinity with every gesture, down to each drag of a cigarette.
 But Lana was always making sure you also get to see comedy in the characters too.”
-It’s a concept akin to Kerry James Marshall’s ennobling portraits of black subjects or Peter Paul Rubens’ celebration of women’s curves: visions that are complicated but certain.
-“One day we were shooting, and I felt like my character wouldn’t do what the script was calling for; so I asked her about it,” remembers Silvestre.
+It’s a concept akin to Kerry James Marshall’s ennobling portraits of black subjects or Peter Paul Rubens’ celebration of women’s curves: contradictions are part of what make the characters feel real.
+“One day we were shooting, and I felt like Lito wouldn’t do what the script was calling for; so I asked her about it,” remembers Silvestre.
 “And she said: ‘Trust Mama.’”

-Herrera describes Silvestre as “a generous actor who is also this volcano of energy, and that is very contagious.”
-As straight actors, both were concerned with creating a believable romantic bond between their characters.
+As his onscreen boyfriend, Herrera describes Silvestre as “a generous actor who is also this volcano of energy, and that is very contagious.”
+As straight actors, both were concerned with creating a believable romantic bond between Lito and Hernando.
 “We both understand we’re representing LGBT people,” says Herrera.
 “It was very important to us to spend time together in creating a foundation for our relationship.
 When we met at the first table reading in San Francisco, that was where we began.
 But while he was traveling the world, we had to settle for chatting and Skype.”

 “What matters here is love,” Silvestre says.
 “One of my favorite Spanish writers — who was gay and died during the Spanish dictatorship — wrote a play called Bodas de Sangre.
 In it, there is a line that says, ‘Cuando el amor llega a los centros, no hay quien lo arranque.’
 That means, ‘When desire gets into your guts, nobody can take it away.’
 I love that.
 He is saying that desire is a force of nature stronger than our own will.
 As you can’t change the rain, and you don’t argue with the sun, you cannot change or fight against love, desire, or your own nature.”